Hrishikesh-Bhardwaj/Obys-Agency-/README.md

 # Obys Agency Clone

-A front-end development project that serves as a clone of the Obeys Agency website.
+A front-end development project that serves as a clone of the Obys Agency website.
 The project is built using HTML, CSS, JavaScript, and incorporates animation libraries like GSAP and Locomotive.

 ## Demo